yasirbhutta/yasirbhutta.github.io/ms-excel/docs/functions.md

 14. Explain the use of the range operator ( colon, : ) in Excel and how it simplifies cell referencing.
 15. How can you use the IF function in Excel to perform conditional operations?
 How does it relate to operators?
 16. Explain how to use the CONCAT function and the operator for line breaks in Excel to create multi-line text.
-17. Describe the use of the CONCATENATE function versus the "&" operator for text manipulation in Excel
+17. Describe the use of the CONCAT function versus the "&" operator for text manipulation in Excel
 18. What are some common functions used in Excel formulas?
 19. How would you write a formula to calculate the total sales for each product in a worksheet?
 20. How would you write a formula to count the number of cells in a range that contain the text "Apple"?